 - ⅔ cup granulated sugar

 - pinch of salt

 - In a medium size bowl, cream together the softened butter and sugar until well combined.
 Stir in the egg and vanilla extract.
-Then stir in the flour and salt.
-Cover and chill the dough for 30 minutes.
+Then, stir in the flour and salt.
+Cover and chill the dough for 1 hour or overnight.